ChrisDJordan/tiy_assignments/Day_51/questatx.md

 and what makes it cool will be a big goal.
 I will provide information for newcomers to
 the sport about to expect, and show off the supportive environment.
 Quest offers a great
 facility with activities that no one has, they keep the laid-back Austin feel, without
-intent of loosing their local feel.
+intent of becoing to big.
+I intend on showcasing their fun supportive atmosphere.

 ###Technical Possibilities
 -possible weather update